Offerchat/offerchat-joomla/README.md

 Installation
 ------------

-1. Download the module [here] (http://d1cpaygqxflr8n.cloudfront.net/plugins/offerchat_joomla.zip "here")
+1. Download the plug-in [here] (http://d1cpaygqxflr8n.cloudfront.net/plugins/offerchat_joomla.zip "here")
 2. Go to Extensions > Extension Manager on your administrator page.
 3. Upload & Install the file by choosing the file from your computer.
 4. Go to Extensions > Plug-in Manager on your administrator page and search for "Offerchat Widget".